anb2473/Stream-Interpreter/README.md

 * If you wish to reach out to us, please feel free to contact us at our email, streamissues@gmail.com.
 * If you wish to report an issue or bug, please enter it under the Issues section.
 * For any major security concerns, please read our instructions in the SECURITY.md file.
 Please **DO NOT** post major security issues in the Issues section or send them publicly until the issue has been resolved.
+*
+## For More Details

+Please read our wiki page for more details on language syntax, next steps, or any other issues.